top of page

 Adaptive Tradition

-It’s worth noting briefly that Prince of Egypt is strongly influenced by The Ten Commandments, from the choice to pit Moses and Rameses as brothers in conflict with each other to more specific visual echoes, like how Rameses lays his dead firstborn down.
-Having said this, it should also be quite evident that Prince of Egypt is by no means aping its predecessor at every turn.
-Many of the places where it shines as an adaptation are precisely where The Ten Commandments fell short: giving Tzipporah something to do (other than being a foil to Nefretiri), conveying the tragedy of both the murder of the Hebrews children and the judgment of the Egyptians, and creating a real sense of danger to Moses and the Israelites.
+Prince of Egypt is clearly influenced by The Ten Commandments, from the brotherly rivalry between Moses and Rameses to more specific visual echoes, like how Rameses lays his dead firstborn down.
+But Prince of Egypt is by no means aping its predecessor at every turn.
+Indeed, Prince of Egypt shines precisely in the areas where The Ten Commandments falls short: in how it portrays Tzipporah as a strong female figure (and not just as a wholesome foil to Nefretiri), in how it captures the emotion of tragic moments like the murder of the Hebrews children and the judgment of the Egyptians, and in how it creates a real sense of danger for Moses and the Israelites.

 Genre Limitations and Potential

 As animated films, Prince of Egypt and Joseph King of Dreams aren’t free to luxuriate over all the spectacle in the same way that The Ten Commandments could.
-Fortunately they have a powerful tool in their belt that The Ten Commandments lacked – the musical montage.
-And in the end montaging through some of the bits that The Ten Commandments depicts more completely creates a more unified and intentional narrative flow.
-The musical songs also serve the important function of sermonizing the themes of the narrative, providing us with helpful interpretive hints and creating important connections between different events and ideas in the story (e.g. the idea of home/identity in Prince of Egypt and the idea of destiny and what it means to be chosen in Joseph).
-These songs are for the most part quite moving and beautiful at times and do a lot to elevate both films above other animated films that came out at the same time.
+But they do have a powerful tool in their belt that The Ten Commandments lacks – the musical montage.
+Montaging through some of plagues actually creates a more unified and intentional narrative flow than what we got in The Ten Commandments.
+And the songs serve another important function: they help us interpret the story and creating important connections between the various events and themes (e.g. the idea of home/identity in Prince of Egypt and the idea of destiny and what it means to be chosen in Joseph).
+Most of these songs are quite moving and they help elevate Prince and Joseph above comparable animated films of the time.

 Ability of the Audience

-Both films walk a fine line as they seek to be both accessible to children and interesting to adults.
-At times the accessibility concern causes the films to downplay certain elements that might tarnish or complicate how we would look at the heroes.
-Moses, for example, doesn’t murder the Egyptian task master but only kills him by accident, Abraham’s multiple wives are masked, and Joseph’s brothers don’t seem like they ever plan on actually killing him.
-That being said, the films don’t shy away from depicting difficult subjects.
-It’s strongly implied when Tzipporah is given to Moses in Egypt that it’s as his sex slave, the genocide of the Hebrews and the death of the Egyptian firstborn are quite horrifying, even though they aren’t depicted directly, and the attempted seduction of Joseph is there, even though kids might not totally understand what’s going on.
-In general, the film is able to hold on to the serious subject matter of the original account by subtly suggesting rather than directly depicting elements that might horrify children.
-In doing this it is quite effective.
+Both Prince and Joseph walk a fine line, as they seek to be both accessible to children and interesting to adults.
+In order to make the stories more accessible, the moral complexity of biblical figures is sometimes downplayed.
+Moses, for example, doesn’t murder the Egyptian task master; he only kills him by accident.
+Abraham’s multiple wives are omitted.
+It never seems like Joseph’s brothers actually intend to kill him.
+But the films do attempt to depict difficult subjects.
+When Tzipporah is given to Moses in Egypt, it's strongly implied that she's meant to be his sex slave.
+The genocide of the Hebrews and the death of the Egyptian firstborn are quite horrifying, even though they aren’t depicted directly.
+The attempted seduction of Joseph is there, even though kids might not understand what’s going on.
+In general, both films are able to hold on to the serious subject matter of the original biblical narrative by subtly suggesting rather than directly depicting elements that might horrify children.
+On the whole, they are quite effective at doing so.